-Last year, AusHealth returned \$23,083,442 of Medicare-ineligible debt to Australian hospitals, including The Royal Adelaide Hospital, Metro South Health, Metro North Hospital and Health Service, Darwin and Alice Springs Hospital, Alfred Hospital, Austin Hospital, Sunshine Hospital and Health Service, Canberra Metro and West Moreton Hospital.
+Last year, AusHealth returned \$23 million of Medicare-ineligible debt to Australian hospitals and health networkds, including The Royal Adelaide Hospital, Metro South Health, Metro North Hospital and Health Service, Darwin and Alice Springs Hospital, Alfred Hospital, Austin Hospital, Sunshine Hospital and Health Service, Canberra Metro and West Moreton Hospital.
 This was the largest return of Medicare ineligible funds to hospitals on record.
-This has resulted from our continuing best practice in developing and implementing enhanced debt recovery innovations and processes which ultimately maximise the debt recovery opportunity for hospitals.
+This has resulted from our continuing drive to develop and implement debt recovery innovations that ultimately maximise the debt recovery opportunity for hospitals.